 - Switzerland ensures that all projects of the State Secretariat for Economic Affairs (SECO) and the Swiss Agency for Development and Cooperation (SDC) comply with the UN Declaration on the Rights of Peasants.

-On 27 August, the authors of the study – the Academy of International Humanitarian Law and Human Rights in Geneva, Fastenopfer, CETIM, FIAN Switzerland, HEKS/EPER, Bread for All, SWISSAID and Uniterre – presented the results and their recommendations to federal offices, including the Federal Department of Foreign Affairs and the Federal Institute of Intellectual Property.
+The authors of the study – the Academy of International Humanitarian Law and Human Rights in Geneva, Fastenopfer, CETIM, FIAN Switzerland, HEKS/EPER, Bread for All, SWISSAID and Uniterre – presented the results and their recommendations to federal offices, including the Federal Department of Foreign Affairs and the Federal Institute of Intellectual Property.